-Switching Modes of Operation in Califia Simulator Software
+Switching Modes of Operation in CALIFIA Simulator Software

-Modes of operation in the Califia Simulator software refer to the various perfusion therapies offered in the software such as CPB or VA ECMO and whether these are software-only (Sim) or use the Califia Patient Module.
+Modes of operation in the CALIFIA Simulator software refer to the various perfusion therapies offered in the software such as CPB or VA ECMO and whether these are software-only (Sim) or use the CALIFIA Patient Module.
 The ability to change the mode of operation while the clinical scenario is running preserves scenario fidelity and continuity.
 For example, after initializing a scenario in CPB (Sim), a step in the scenario file describes a transition to VA ECMO (Sim).
 The procedure to transition from one mode of operation to another during a clinical scenario without exiting to the Opening Screen is described next.

 Select the next mode of operation using the Circuit selector below the VA and VV flow indicators as illustrated in Figure 102.